Some of the links in this post may be affiliate links. See our disclosure for more info.

 Do you want to get in shape or stay in shape?
 Here’s how to get motivated to work out and achieve your goal.

 Everyone knows that working out creates both immediate and long-term improvements in health, vitality, and even life expectancy.
-But it’s one thing to know, and it’s another to pull together the muster and actually do it.
+But it’s one thing to know this, and it’s another to pull together the muster and actually do it.

-Or maybe something more pressing, like a work obligation or even an injury, interrupted your pattern, and you never get back on course…
+Or maybe something more pressing, like a work obligation or even an injury, interrupted your pattern, and you never got back on course.

-So how do you not only create the motivation to work out but make that new motivation stick for the long-run?
-To make it into far more than a fad – a lifetime endeavor?
+So, how do you not only create the motivation to work out but make that new motivation stick for the long run?
+To make your workout routine far more than a fad – a lifetime endeavor?

 The power of habits is one of the major keys to success in life.

-Your body, your brain, and your subconscious are built to take tasks and make them habitual.
+Your body, brain, and subconscious are built to take on tasks and make them habitual.
 And if you learn to create the right habits and set them in motion – the type of habits that lead to success, the end result is a successful life.
 It almost becomes inevitable.

 Now imagine if you chose the most life-transforming habits and made those automated routines in your life.